 In this note we’re going to use an RDI end product as an example to dive into the differences between microphone types and talk about some of the mechanical and environmental requirements for microphones and speakers that have to operate in indoor and outdoor applications.

 The structure of MEMS and Electret microphones is very similar.
-They are versions of the condenser microphone, but in both cases an electret material is used to provide the charge required to polarize the capacitor instead of a discrete supply voltage in a condenser mic.
+They are both versions of the condenser microphone, but in one case an electret material is used to provide the charge required to polarize the capacitor instead of a discrete supply voltage for the MEMS and condenser mics.

 In the electret mic the mechanical structure is vertical, whereas the MEMS device is horizontal and uses electronic wire bonding to connect the chips.
 The major difference between a MEMS mic and an electret device is the semiconductor ASIC inside the MEMS mic.
 The simplest way to think of the difference is to replace the JFET in the electret with the ASIC.